minhtam220/fsw_react_MovieApp/README.md

 ## Users can see filter UI and can filter movies by genres

-## Users can see search UI and can search movies in the database by keyword
+## Users can see search UI and can search movies in the database by keyword -> done

 ## Users can see the website is responsive for the minimum of Desktop, iPhone, and Tablet